CatiaGomes82/OOP-Javascript/README.md

 # OOP-Javascript
-Basic application using OOP concepts in Javascript - example from Pluralsight
+Basic application using OOP concepts in Javascript - example from Pluralsight course: Object-oriented Programming in JavaScript - ES6